FIWARE/tutorials.Identity-Management/README.md

         * An equivalent REST API for Identity Management via HTTP requests

 * One [MySQL](https://www.mysql.com/) database :
-    * Used to persist user identities, applications, roles and permsissions
+    * Used to persist user identities, applications, roles and permissions

 Since all interactions between the elements are initiated by HTTP requests, the entities can be containerized and run from exposed ports.